louis-parent/Quill/README.md

 #### Layout

 Both classes `row` and `column` alow to create a flex container in the given direction.
-The distribution of the children can be defined by the classes `from-start` for start of the container, `from-end` for end of the container, `gapped` for space between children, `spaced` for space around children.
+The distribution of the children can be defined by the classes `from-start` for start of the container, `from-center` for center of the container, `from-end` for end of the container, `gapped` for space between children, `spaced` for space around children.
 The alignement of the children can be defined by the classes `at-start` for start of the container, `at-end` for end of the container and `at-center` for center of the container.
 The class `stretch` allow the children to take full place in the cross axis.
 In a column, it will result with children of column full width.
 In a row, children will be full height.